Satumox/psp-guide/_pages/check-for-cfw.md

 3. The installed System Software will be displayed (e.g., 6.61, 6.60, 5.00, etc.)
 4. If the displayed System Version contains additional symbols or words e.g., "Pro-C", "LME", &infin, "cIPL;
 there is a custom firmware or CFW autoboot solution installed.
-5. We recommend to follow the [uninstalling old CFW guide](/uninstall/)
+5. We recommend to follow the [uninstalling old CFW guide](/uninstall/) first, before you attempt following this guide.